bcomnes/base/_posts/2012/10/2014-10-28-article-example.md

 ---
-title: This is an article
+name: This is an article
 date: 2014-10-28 17:34
 ---